paulin/mattpaulin/portfolio/case_studies/case_study_3.md

 - I value honesty over comfort when conditions change
 - I respect both people and economic realities
 - I believe clarity is a form of care for organizations

----

-## Supporting Detail

-Additional internal strategy notes, operating models, and retrospectives are documented in my leadership journals and reference portfolio.